 Yet in their incredible, high-pitched, bird-like croaking, I feared, was also the swan song of a doomed species.

 In this modern world of ours, frogs were struggling to survive (like so many other creatures).
 Some species of frogs were already extinct.
 Many others were on the endangered list.
-There had been a lot of research done into the global decline of frogs.
-Amongst the reasons cited for their decline were: global climate change and pollution – frogs and tadpoles were very sensitive to any kind of change in their environment, whether it be stronger UV rays or pollutants.
+Amongst the reasons for their decline were: global climate change and pollution – frogs and tadpoles were very sensitive to any kind of change in their environment, whether it be stronger UV rays or pollutants.
 Another factor was loss of habitat – creeks and ponds for example were vanishing as suburbs and cities expanded.
 Spain was drying out too, with average rainfalls declining markedly.
 Old stone bridges built to span swirling rivers now stood above wide plains of gravel and weeds.
 In other words, the water I was looking at was unlikely and as remarkable as the frogs swimming around in it.

 After seeing those frogs on that wind-swept Sunday morning, the sheer size of some of the contradictions of our modern world loomed large in my mind: contradictions of which I was a well and truly a part.